fulcrumresearch/lunette/docs/index.md

 1. **Browse** them at [app.fulcrumresearch.ai](https://app.fulcrumresearch.ai)
 2. **Filter** by score, task, model, or custom metadata
-3. **Investigate** failures with AI agents that read your traces and execute code in the original environment
+3. **Investigate** failures with AI agents that analyze your traces (and execute code in the environment, if captured)

 ## Installation